cloudfoundry/docs-deploying-cf/openstack/validate_openstack.html.md

 <p class="note"><strong>Note</strong>: It is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
 This way, it is easier to keep track of the servers, volumes, security groups, and networks that you create.
 It also allows you to manage user access.</p>

-For more information on OpenStack APIs, see the [OpenStack API Quick Start Guide](http://docs.openstack.org/api/quick-start/content/).
+For more information about OpenStack APIs, see the [OpenStack API Quick Start Guide](http://docs.openstack.org/api/quick-start/content/).

 ## <a id="metadata_service"></a> Can you access OpenStack metadata service from a virtual machine? ##